reyesml/patterns-of-validation/ruby-method-hooks/README.md

   before_all :authorize
 end
 ```
+The idea is to make defensive coding the default.

 The magic happens within the `Hooks` module.
 The `Hooks` module adds a new method, `before_all` that allows us to register a callback on every instance method within our `Gateway`.
 Now developers can add new methods to the `Gateway` class and not worry about forgetting to safeguard them.
-They are secure by default.

 _Disclaimer: The examples in this repository are pretty hacky, and shouldn't be used in production code.
 If you're looking to add production-worthy hooks to your codebase, I'd refer you to the Rails `ActiveModel` library._